Adaptavist/terraform-module-dynamodb-replication/README.md

  let terraform tidy the resources up)
  * Disable the source table dynamoDB stream
  * Remove the role created as part of pre-req

+## Example
+Simple example setup can be found in the examples folder

 ## Inputs